Constitution and Pastoral Covenant of Ministerial Ethics

-- I will not accept an independent pastorate in a city where an Open Bible church exists without first informing the district and regional superintendent.
+- I will not accept an independent pastorate in a city where a PAOC church exists without first informing the district and regional superintendent.

 - I will not approach or consider an offer from a church whose pastor has not officially resigned.

 - I will, upon leaving a church, cease attending, unless invited by the incoming Senior Pastor and church board.